-Get your players seated in a circle and pass the sports bag round the group.
-The first player is allowed to put their hands into the bag for 10 seconds to feel around the items.
+Get your players in a circle and pass the sports bag round the group.
+The first player is allowed to put their hands into the bag for ten seconds to feel around the items.
 After everyone has done this, give them pen and paper to write down as many items as they felt inside the bag.
 Whoever has written down the maximum correct items is the winner.

 Forehead Pass the Orange

-And to round off this list of fun birthday games, here’s a silly game you will love, which again features oranges.
+And to round off this list of fun birthday games, here’s a silly party game you will love, which again uses oranges.
 You will need 2 oranges for this game and a large playing space that is free of obstacles.
 Divide everyone into 2 even teams, with each team needing pairs of similar height.

 The first pair of each team must stand at the start line.
 Place an orange between each pair of players, gripped hard by just their foreheads.
 On Go!, both pairs must run together to the opposite wall, touch that wall, then return to the start line, all without dropping the orange.
-If successful. the orange is passed by hand to their next team pair for their turn.
+If successful, the orange is passed by hand to their next team pair for their turn.